 The DI underwriter will order the Tele-CMI and follow the life insurance process, so there is no need to complete the A50 Part 2 or order a Paramed.
 Refer to the flyer for program details and the Disability Underwriting Requirements Guide (DI1053) for the published financial requirements.
 All other parameters of the program will apply.
-Review Navigating Uncertainty for best practices to accelerate new business submission and bypassing medical exams.
+Review New Business News for best practices to accelerate new business submission and bypassing medical exams.

 As your clients enter into the years leading to retirement, retirement risks may be magnified, as there is less recovery time in the event of a market downturn.
 As part of a long-term retirement strategy, it may be worth considering moving savings into solutions that protect from market downturns.

 CareChoice One offers a combination of benefits that make it an attractive long term care planning option for many prospects.
 This includes a pool of benefits that can be used to help pay long term care expenses, an income tax-free death benefit if long term care is never needed, or the option to surrender the policy at any point for the Policy Surrender Value.